 Diversion Grenades: A stealth item useful to make NPCs look away long enough to change position, approach for a lethal CQC, or interact with something quickly.

 Cloaking Spray: This is the Panther class’s special item.
 The Ghost can spray themselves to become almost invisible against drones’ sensors for 60 seconds.

-There are also items which, when used correctly, can make the difference in a covert infiltration.
+There are also items that, when used correctly, can make a difference in a covert infiltration.

 Flash Grenades: These will blind any NPCs in the impact zone for a very long time.
 They’re dangerous in interior environments, but can also be devastating against NPCs disembarking from a transport.
 These grenades can be used when detected to cover a retreat and vanish.